-A former political prisoner and long-time cultural activist, Lionel Davis’ name features prominently in the history of the Community Arts Project, Vakalisa Art Associates, Thupelo Workshop and Greatmore Artists Studios.
+A former political prisoner, Lionel Davis’ name features prominently in the history of the Community Arts Project, Vakalisa Art Associates, Thupelo Workshop and Greatmore Artists Studios.
 Drawing, painting, and printing, and often combining these media, Davis works in visual modes that range from the realist to the abstract.
 His themes include everyday scenes as well as reflections on black and African identity.

 - Political violence

 - Rorke's Drift

 - Figure Studies

 Political activist and prisoner turned artist and educator, Lionel Davis cuts a distinct figure in the South African arts and culture landscape.
 A living archive, he has lived a significant part of his life in or on two of apartheids most notorious symbols, District Six and Robben Island.
 He has also been closely involved with two key arts organisations, the Community Arts Project (CAP) and the Thupelo Workshop.